orospakr/sharpify/README.md

-After obtaining your authorization token, you can create a `ShopifyApiContext` from which in turn you can get access to the RestResource objects, which can fetch and push individual model objects (an Order, Customer, and so on).
+After obtaining your authorization token, you can create a `ShopifyApiContext` from which in turn you can get access to the `RestResource` objects, which can fetch and push individual model objects (an Order, Customer, and so on).

 However, unlike ActiveRecord and ActiveResource, the model instances themselves do not offer any identity guarantee.
-That is, when you ask a RestResource object to save one of these or fetch the same ID, it always will pass you a new instance.
+That is, when you ask a `RestResource` object to save one of these or fetch the same ID, it always will pass you a new instance.
 The only state in the resource models themselves aside from the actual data is tracking of field dirtiness.

-In the Rails tradition of modelling associations, "has one" and "has many"-style relationships are implemented.
-However, here they are implemented with explicit containers (identifiable by IHasOne<T> and IHasMany<T>) instead of implicit proxies.
+In the Rails tradition of modelling associations, "has one" and "has many"-style relationships are such that they are trivially traversable from the model objects.
+However, here they are implemented with explicit containers (identifiable by `IHasOne<T>` and `IHasMany<T>`) instead of implicit proxies.

 ## Usage

-### Shopify API Authorization
+### Get Authorized

-In order to understand how shopify authorizes your code to make API calls for a certain shopify customer, I recommend reading this
+In order to understand how Shopify authorizes your app to make API calls for a certain Shopify customer, I recommend reading this
 document:
 [Shopify API Authentication](http://api.shopify.com/authentication.html).

+You'll need to repeat this procedure for any store owner that desires to offer you access to their store.

-Instantiate ShopifyAPIAuthorizer with your customer's store you wish to authorize against (generally the subdomain from https://:store_name.myshopify.com").
+Instantiate ShopifyAPIAuthorizer with your customer's store you wish to authorize against (generally the subdomain from `https://[:store_name].myshopify.com`).
 You'll need your app's API key and API shared secret, as provided by your account on Shopify Partners interface.

 ```csharp
 var sa = new ShopifyAPIAuthorizer ("TARGET STORE NAME",